Ahmedfahmy8308/Faculty-Management-System-website/README.md

-# **University Management System**
+# **Faculty Management System**
 ### **Overview**
-The **University Management System** is a comprehensive platform built to streamline university operations by automating administrative, academic, and student activities.
+The **Faculty Management System** is a comprehensive platform built to streamline university operations by automating administrative, academic, and student activities.
 It leverages modern technologies such as facial recognition for login and attendance and supports role-based functionalities for students, professors, and affairs staff.

 The system is developed using **.NET Core MVC** to provide a robust, maintainable, and scalable web application.